jonathanHuwP/tet_mesh_tools/README.md

 `pip install -e . --config-settings editable_mode=strict`

+To avoid accumulating compressed packages you can clean your conda cache.

+`conda clean --all`

 This will produce directories called 'tetmeshtools.egg-info' and 'build', do not move, rename, or delete these directories.

 Make the documentation run doxygen